 Sustainable vs ethical: which one is better?

-Ideally, it would be best for both the planet and its people to shop with brands who put both sustainability and ethical practices at the forefront of its business model.
+Ideally, it would be best for both the planet and its people to shop with brands who don't focus on sustainable vs ethical but rather on sustainable and ethical, keep both practices at the forefront of their business models.